jaansusi/joululoos/README.md

 ### Using Docker

-1. Build the CDOC utility with Docker:
+1. Build and run the CDOC utility with Docker:
     ```sh
     docker-compose -f ./infra/compose_cdoc.yaml up
     ```